 The mission of the Black Student Excellence and Enrichment Program (BSEE) is to increase retention and graduation rates of Black students by promoting academic excellence and enrichment.
-BSEE is targeted to Black freshmen and sophomore students who attend Lindenwood University.
-BSEE is open to all freshmen and sophomore students who attend Lindenwood University regardless of their race, ethnicity, or national origin.
+BSEE is targeted to undergraduate Black students who attend Lindenwood University.
+BSEE is open to all who attend Lindenwood University regardless of their race, ethnicity, or national origin.

 Black Student Excellence and Enrichment (BSEE) Program Objectives